 Jonathan Varghese

-Through my Rolfing practice I was able to help people from many different walks of life and especially people having a difficult time finding relief, to experience greater ease and range of movement.
-Prior to Rolfing, I worked as both a Somatic Movement Therapist (ISMETA) with adults in private practice, and as a Somatic Movement Educator (ISMETA) in a pediatric setting using developmental movement principles from the Body-Mind Centering® inspired curriculum through training with Mark Taylor (Pittsburgh, PA).
+Prior to offering the Rolfing® Structural integration series, I worked as both a Somatic Movement Therapist (ISMETA) with adults in private practice, and as a Somatic Movement Educator (ISMETA) in a pediatric setting using developmental movement principles from the Body-Mind Centering® inspired curriculum through training with Mark Taylor (Pittsburgh, PA).

 I began my osteopathic studies informally through mentoring with a French osteopath colleague in 2009.
 Due to my values, approach, and background working with movement through a healing context with children with neurological and visual impairment in an aquatic and mat setting, I was privileged in 2012 to begin study and mentoring with osteopathic physicians in the United States.
 I have continued extensive study in the States since then.
-I completed my formal osteopathic studies at the Collége d’Études Ostéopathiques de Montréal which involved research.
+I completed my formal osteopathic studies at the Collége d’Études Ostéopathiques de Montréal.

 My prior background includes study of contemporary dance accompaniment as a musician in Vancouver where I learned to create music to support movement that comes from inside the dancer.
 I carried this forward in learning to support primary movement impulses in young children who have gone through traumatic episodes in early stages of life.
 During my University of Toronto studies, I worked summers assisting and leading trips in the field of outdoor experiential and therapeutic adventure (white-water and lake settings).
 I have learned to work with people since late adolescence through seeing them in their Health and supporting them to find their way instinctively towards their gifts and potential by relating to the natural world.
 I have also taught both high-school and elementary physical education prior to working specifically with movement as ‘medicine’.